Long Island Workers Compensation Options for Undocumented Construction Workers

 In Balbuena vs. IDR Realty, the New York Court of Appeals ruled that state labor laws apply to noncitizens, including undocumented immigrants (“illegal aliens” injured at work.)
 By offering employment to an undocumented worker, employers and workers’ compensation insurers are obligated to provide the same benefits and protections as they would to a U.S. citizen.

 Contact us today to speak to a workers’ compensation lawyer about injuries to undocumented workers.
 Call toll-free at 800-671-4927 or email us.
-We have six offices across NYC and Long Island.
+We have offices across Long Island including Garden City, Shirley, and Ronkonkoma.

 Se habla español.
 (See our Spanish translation page.)